Clustered independence and bounded treewidth: Introduction

-\subparagraph*{Organisation of the paper.} After discussing some related work and previously known bounds on $x_{k,c}$, we start in \cref{sec:treewidth-intro} with a short introduction of the model for treewidth-$k$ graphs that we primarily use in our proofs.
+After discussing some related work and previously known bounds on $x_{k,c}$, we start in \cref{sec:treewidth-intro} with a short introduction of the model for treewidth-$k$ graphs that we primarily use in our proofs.
 In \cref{sec:treewidth-intro} we also explain that \cref{eq:trivial-LB} does not yield interesting lower bounds on $x_{k,c}$ if $c \neq 1$.